 About

-Before joining 3Point, Josh was: Field Organizer of Neil Abercrombie’s successful gubernatorial campaign and Director of Communications in Governor Abercrombie’s office; CEO of Community Links Hawaiʻi, which helped social entrepreneurs jumpstart their enterprises; and Deputy Director of DC Appleseed, a public interest advocacy organization in Washington, D.C.
+Before building his consulting practice, Josh was Field Organizer of Neil Abercrombie’s successful 2010 gubernatorial campaign and later served as Director of Communications in the Office of the Governor; President & CEO of Community Links Hawaiʻi, which helped social entrepreneurs launch their enterprises; and Deputy Director of DC Appleseed, a public interest advocacy organization in Washington, D.C.

-Josh is a graduate of Duke University and holds a Master's degree in Folklore from the University of North Carolina, Chapel Hill, where he was a recipient of the Archie Green Fellowship in Occupational Folklife.
-He is Immediate Past President of the Board of Trustees of Temple Emanu-El of Honolulu.
-Josh lives in Kailua with his wife and children.
+Josh is a graduate of Duke University, where he received a John Hope Franklin Student Documentary Award, and holds a Master’s degree in Folklore from the University of North Carolina, Chapel Hill.
+While at UNC, he was a recipient of the Archie Green Fellowship in Occupational Folklife and received a grant from the Center for the Study of the American South to support the writing of his thesis, Dropnet Tribes: Making a Day’s Work in North Carolina’s Winter Fishery.
+He lives in Kaelepulu, Kailua, O‘ahu with his family.

 Photo Credit: Kathleen Connelly